nrj4all/pac/README.md

 # Proxy Auto-Configuration
 You can deploy a list of objects which contains a pac return string (proxy, direct, ...).
 Additionally it is possible define urls/hosts/regex which will be compared with the requested host/url.
-If the request host/url matches the list entries, the respective value string will be returned.
+If the requested host/url matches the list entries, the respective value string will be returned.
 ## proxy.pac:
 ```
 [...]